paritytech/skeleton/README.md

 webpack --watch
 ```

-Files will be build into `dist/`.
+Files will be built into `dist/`.
 Just symlink that dir into your dapps path.